Confidence-Monday/restful-booker-api-tests/README.md

 **DESCRIPTION**

-This project contains a complete API test suite for the Restful Booker application using Postman.
-It includes Authentication, CRUD operations, Negative testing, and Edge case validation.
+This project contains a comprehensive API test suite for the Restful Booker application with Postman and automated using Newman.

 **OBJECTIVE**

-The goal of this project is to design a clan strustured, and reusable API test suite that validates;
+This project validates the core functionality of the Restful Booker API in Postman.
+It covers;

 * Authentication Flow
 * Booking lifecycle - Create, Retrieve, Update, Delete (CRUD)
 * Negative handling (Error handling)
 * Edge cases and boundary conditions
+* Mock server testing using Postman's mock server feature.